QiuYukang/5G-LENA/doc/source/nr-module.rst

 ..
 [TR38838] 3GPP TR 38.838, "Study on XR (Extended Reality) Evaluations for NR", V17.0.0, 2022.

 ..
 [WNS32022-ngmn] B. Bojovic, S. Lagen, Enabling NGMN mixed traffic models for ns-3, in Workshop on ns-3, June 2022.

+..
+[WNS3-QosSchedulers] K. Koutlia, S. Lagen, and B. Bojovic.
+2023.
+Enabling QoS Provisioning Support for Delay-Critical Traffic and Multi-Flow Handling in ns-3 5G-LENA.
+In Proceedings of the 2023 Workshop on ns-3 (WNS3 '23).
+Association for Computing Machinery, New York, NY, USA, 45–51. https://doi.org/10.1145/3592149.3592159.